 The hotel underwent further name changes, becoming the Metropole in 1942 and underwent renovations.
 Ivan Popvich was the manager according to my research.
 It then became the Mohawk Hotel and in 1967, the Lord Nelson Hotel.

-City Limits Night Club operated on the main floor.
+The City Lights Night Club operated out of the main floor.